micke/valid_email2/README.md

 ## Requirements

-This gem requires Rails 3.2 or 4.0 or higher.
-It is tested against both versions using:
+This gem requires Rails 3.2 or higher.
+It is tested against Rails 3, 4, 5 and 6 using:
-* Ruby-2.3
 * Ruby-2.4
 * Ruby-2.5
 * Ruby-2.6
+* Ruby-2.7

 ## Upgrading to v3.0.0